khz123/DATA550FinalProject/README.md

 ### Run container
 The `final_report` Makefile target runs the Docker container and generates the project report.

-It mounts a local folder called `report` so that any output produced inside the container is automatically available on your host machine.
+Run the following:

 ```bash
 make final_report